The Five Biggest Acts Never To Play Glastonbury

 Elton John

 Emily Eavis says that she wrote Elton John “quite a long letter” to persuade him to play at Glastonbury Festival, and the Rocket Man singer admitted he is “a little intimidated” by the prospect of playing at Worthy Farm.
-But a deal was struck for the 76-year-old singer to incorporate a Glastonbury headline slot into his last ever tour, and attendees and viewers around the world should be in for a treat.
-The performance will be the final UK show of the last tour of Elton’s incredible career, and he has promised a unique set featuring several special guests.
+But a deal was struck for the 76-year-old singer to incorporate a Glastonbury headline slot in 2023, and attendees and viewers around the world got a real treat.

 Image source: https://www.aberdeenlive.news/whats-on/music-nightlife/elton-john-coming-aberdeen-everything-8511769